Charles Astley Fowler: Later career

 French was replaced by Sir Douglas Haig as commander-in-chief of the BEF in December 1915, and perhaps partly because of this Fowler relinquished command of the 37th Brigade in January 1916.
 He saw no further active service on the Western Front.
 In 1916 and 1917 he held a special position in the Censor's Department.
 In 1918 he was promoted to major-general and at the end of the War he returned to India.

 In May 1919 the Third Afghan War broke out as Afghanistan decided to exploit the very war-weary condition of the British by launching an invasion by 50,000 troops of British India.
 On 3 May the town of Bagh, situated on the British side of the Khyber Pass, was occupied by the Afghans and they fought off an immediate attempt to remove them.
 On 11 May Fowler, commanding the 1st and 2nd Brigades of the First Infantry Division of the Indian Army, led a second attempt to recapture Bagh.
 Utilising artillery and machine gun fire as well as deploying the Royal Air Force the British routed the Afghans and reoccupied the town.
 Fowler was subsequently awarded the CSI.
+He relinquished command of the Rangoon Brigade on 31 May 1920.